erda-project/docs/docs/en/1.6/manual/install/helm-install/upgrade.md

 :::tip Tips

-Upgrade is not supported for v1.0.x version.
+Upgrade is not supported for version 1.0.x.

 :::

-### Preparations
+## Preparations

 Before upgrade, please complete the following preparations:
 - Data backup